You only live once.

 Some hormones are especially important for male health.
 Check your levels with this test.

-Estradiol is the most common type of estrogen, a hormone regulating the development of female characteristics and reproductive health.
+Estradiol is a hormone regulating the development of female characteristics and reproductive health.
 It's produced by both males and females, but in higher amounts by females.

 The main function of prolactin is stimulating milk production following childbirth in females.
 In males it influences libido and fertility.

-Sex-hormone binding globulin (SHBG) is produced primarily in the liver and controls the amount of available active sex hormones like estrogen and testosterone.
+Sex-hormone binding globulin (SHBG) is produced primarily in the liver and controls the amount of available active sex hormones.

 DHEA (dehydroepiandrosterone) is a hormone that affects the development of biological features commonly classified as male.
 DHEAS is a slightly different but more stable form of DHEA, and is easier to measure.